 Building on more than three decades of research successes, a major goal of our research program is to prove, encourage, and support new and far-reaching initiatives that look 10+ years into the future.
 Driven by a core group of internationally recognized faculty, extensively and uniquely experienced in research and education, our culture fosters close collaboration, which is the major force that maximizes technology impact and direction.
-Through various funding programs, Rice has been able to demonstrate leadership in focused research initiatives: Computer Engineering, Neuroengineering, Photonics and Nanoengineering, and Systems.
+Through various funding programs, Rice has been able to demonstrate leadership in focused research initiatives: Computer Engineering; Neuroengineering; Photonics, Electronics and Nano-devices; and Systems.

 Computer Engineering research is in analog and mixed-signal design, VLSI signal processing, computer architecture and embedded systems, biosensors and computer vision, and hardware security and storage systems.
 Current research in VLSI signal processing, focuses on algorithms for wireless communication systems and their efficient mapping to low-power architectures on DSPs, GPUs, ASICs, and ASIPs.
 Analog and mixed-signal design research topics include self-healing circuits and large-scale radiating integrated circuits for medical imaging.
 Biosensors and mobile wireless healthcare are growing application areas in embedded systems research.
 Smartphones with imaging devices are leading to new areas in computer vision and sensing.
 Also in embedded systems, hardware security schemes are being based on physically unclonable functions.
 In the area of computer architecture, research interests include parallel computing, large-scale storage systems, and resource scheduling for performance, power and QoS.